Friday, May 23, 2025

 Memory Verse:

-Serving God isn't boring — it's joyful!
+Serving God is not boring, it is joyful.
 Every time we help, share, or pray, we serve Him with a smile.

-Whether we are studying, playing, or helping others, we can do everything as a way to love and honour God!
+Whether we are studying, playing, or helping others, we can do everything to love and honour God.

 Images inspiration courtesy of ChatGPT and CN Whittle